cosmos/cosmos/whitepaper.md

 made more difficult by asynchronous network conditions, wherein messages may have arbitrarily long delays, and by Byzantine faults, wherein processes may exhibit arbitrary, possibly malicious, behaviour.
-In particular, it is well known that deterministic consensus in asynchronous networks in impossible
+In particular, it is well known that deterministic consensus in asynchronous networks is impossible
 \cite{flp}, and that consensus protocols can tolerate strictly fewer Byzantine faults than crash faults ($\frac{1/3}$ of processes, vs. $\frac{1/2}$).
 The former results from the inability to distinguish crash failures from